dapphub/seth/README.md

 For convenience, Seth looks for `~/.sethrc` and loads it as a shell script (Bash 4 syntax).
-This is a convenient place to set default options for Seth by exporting environment variables.
+This is a convenient place to set default options by exporting environment variables.

-The most important global Seth parameters are as follows.
-(Note that the different Seth commands also have their own flags which are not described here.)
+### Example `.sethrc` file

+The `~/.sethrc` file is just a regular Bash script that is automatically loaded by Seth.
+Here is an example:

+    # Use Infura's mainnet node for all RPC calls
+    export SETH_CHAIN=ethlive

+    # Set an address as the default sender
+    export ETH_FROM=0xd08f67044c53d723686e002c5b880f73674e164c

+    # Look for my key files in a custom directory
+    export ETH_KEYSTORE=~/secrets/ethereum

+Note that flags given to the `seth` command will override these settings.

 ### Connecting to the blockchain